← Back to home

 • Before launch.
 Clear tax and disclaimer copy, appeals for disputes, and creator agreements where required.

-Stripe & payout setup (operators)
+Payments & payout setup (operators)

 • STRIPE_SECRET_KEY — server API